 - Eat your veggies, and lots of them, in every color.

-- Drink plenty of water, especially if you are trying to flush over excess water weight.
+- Drink plenty of water, especially if you are trying to flush out excess water weight.

 - Avoid simple carbs and sugar.
 Replace them with healthier options, like sweet potatoes, and salads.